php-templates/php-templates/readme.md

 ```
 <div class="card" style="width: 18rem;"></div>
 ```
 Please note that is IMPORTANT to escape nested quotes using backslash.
+Or just avoid it by using next directive (`bind`).
 Using this directive on a component node will take no effect.

 `bind` - declare node attributes inside an associative array.
 This is usefull if you need to conditionate rendering of some specific attributes.

-// examples/hello.t.php
+`// examples/hello.t.php`
 ```
 <input p-bind="$attrs">
 ```